 Image: By Andrei Loas – Own work, Official route of Tour de France 2019, CC BY-SA 4.0,

 This article was posted on Thursday, June 11th, 2020 at 5:20 pm and is filed under Countries & Cultures, Customs and Traditions, France, Holidays Around the World, Mama Lisa, Tour de France.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply